Evacuation Information

 Evacuation Status levels Used in the Map

-• Evacuation Warning.
+Evacuation Order.
+An immediate threat to life.
+This is a lawful order to leave now.
+The area is lawfully closed to public access.- Evacuation Warning.
 A potential threat to life and/or property.
 Those who require additional time to evacuate, and those with pets and livestock should leave now.

-• Shelter In Place.
+- Shelter In Place.
 An order to go indoors.
 Shut and lock doors and windows.
 Prepare to self-sustain until further notice and/or contacted by emergency personnel for additional direction.

-• Clear To Repopulate.
+- Clear To Repopulate.
 It is safe to return to your home.
 Be aware of your surroundings and go through the returning home checklist.

-• Normal.
+- Normal.
 There is no current knowledge of threats affecting your area and that you can carry on with normal activity.